 However, many volunteer opportunities are available throughout the year.
 If you would like to participate but can’t make it to the workdays, or you wish to contribute in a different way, contact any member of the tennis committee.

-We are maintaining our dues at $225 for the 2020 season, which is considered an excellent rate for a club like ours.
-We intentionally keep as affordable as possible while still being able to maintain the facility and programming we’re all used to.
+The membership fee is $275 for the 2023 season, which is considered an excellent rate for a club like ours.
+We have had to go up a little on our dues this year to keep abreast of rising costs, but always strive to keep them as low as feasible while raising enough to be able to maintain the facility and programming we’re all used to.

 Finding people to play with

-The holiday mixers run from 10am to 3pm on Memorial Day, July 4th, and Labor Day.
+Traditionally we have holiday mixers running from 10am to 3pm on Memorial Day, July 4th, and Labor Day.
 They offer round robin doubles play for everyone and a barbecue cookout.
 Club pros and volunteers facilitate the round robin until 2pm.
 Members do their own matching for the last hour.
 The club provides the cookout main course food (burgers, hot dogs, rolls, soda, chips, condiments, etc.) Members bring a salad or dessert to share.
 The holiday mixers provide an excellent opportunity to meet new tennis partners while enjoying a fun day of tennis.
 If it rains the mixers are not rescheduled.

 The doubles league is equally fun and rewarding.
 Check on the BOC website to see when the doubles leagues will start.
 Doubles team schedule their own matches.
 Play is two sets with a 10-point tie break in lieu of a 3rd set.
 We will be setting singles evenings for those players who prefer singles, but don’t have regular partners.

 Adult clinics will be available this season.
 Sharpen your game and pick up new skills in a friendly group environment with players of similar skill level.
 Great way to meet new players!
 Contact club asst. pro and program coordinator Ed Powers (firstname.lastname@example.org).